 Ten years later, the Phillies became the last team in the NL to integrate and the third to last in all of professional baseball.

 But most importantly, Chapman’s racist behavior ended up backfiring since the majority of fans and teammates sympathized with Jackie’s plight, helping to make him feel like a true Dodger and opening up the game for more black players.

-LIKE OUR CONTENT?
+ENJOY OUR CONTENT?
 SIGN UP FOR OUR FREE WEEKLY NEWSLETTER AND SHARE ON YOUR SOCIAL MEDIA.